Above: Pionair BAe 146-200QT

 A total of 394 aircraft were built, with the final new-build aircraft delivered from the Woodford, Cheshire production line 22 years later in November 2003.

-Today, around 220 of these aircraft remain in service in a wide variety of roles, supported fully by BAE Systems Regional Aircraft at Prestwick, Scotland – the Original Equipment Manufacturer.
+Today, around 220 of these aircraft remain in service in a wide variety of roles, supported fully by BAE Systems Air Prestwick at Prestwick, Scotland – the Original Equipment Manufacturer.
 More than 12 million flight hours of service have been accumulated.

 The aircraft still finds favour with new operators such as Pionair of Sydney, Australia, which is just starting BAe 146QT (Quiet Trader) overnight freight services on behalf of Virgin Australia which has won a 5-year U$575 million contract from TNT Express.

 The newly acquired BAe 146-200QTs will fly the dedicated Eastern seaboard routes with one aircraft routing from Cairns-Brisbane-Sydney-Melbourne to Adelaide and the second in the reverse direction but with the addition of Townsville, slotted in between Brisbane and Cairns.

 Steve Ferris, Chairman and Owner of Pionair adds: “Significantly, the whisperquiet BAe 146 is still the only jet airliner allowed to operate at both Sydney and Adelaide during airport curfew hours.
 At around 10 tonnes freight payload it is also the right size for the job.
 The two aircraft will fly around 2800 hours a year in total on this contract.

 “In addition, we have acquired two BAe 146-200QC (Quick Change pax-to-freight variants).
 One of these aircraft has been converted to a full QT freight configuration for use as a maintenance spare for this contract and for ad hoc charter work.
 The other QC is likely to be leased out to another operator in Africa”, he said.